Falconry: Falconry around the world

 Falconry is currently practiced in many countries around the world.
-The falconer's traditional choice of bird is the northern goshawk and peregrine falcon.
+The falconer's traditional choice of bird is the Eurasian and American goshawks and peregrine falcon.
 In contemporary falconry in both North America and the UK, they remain popular, although Harris' hawks and red-tailed hawks are likely more widely used.
-The northern goshawk and the golden eagle are more commonly used in Eastern Europe than elsewhere.
-In the west asia, the saker falcon is the most traditional species flown against the houbara bustard, sandgrouse, stone-curlew, other birds, and hares.
+The Eurasian goshawk and the golden eagle are more commonly used in Eastern Europe than elsewhere.
+In the west Asia, the saker falcon is the most traditional species flown against the houbara bustard, sandgrouse, stone-curlew, other birds, and hares.
 Peregrines and other captive-bred imported falcons are also commonplace.
 Falconry remains an important part of the Arab heritage and culture.
 The UAE reportedly spends over US$27 million annually towards the protection and conservation of wild falcons, and has set up several state-of-the-art falcon hospitals in Abu Dhabi and Dubai.
-The Abu Dhabi Falcon Hospital is the largest falcon hospital in the whole world.
+The Abu Dhabi Falcon Hospital is the largest falcon hospital in the world.
 Two breeding farms are in the Emirates, as well as those in Qatar and Saudi Arabia.
 Every year, falcon beauty contests and demonstrations take place at the ADIHEX exhibition in Abu Dhabi.

-Eurasian sparrowhawks were formerly used to take a range of small birds, but are really too delicate for serious falconry, and have fallen out of favour now that American species are available.
+Eurasian sparrowhawks were formerly used to take a range of small birds, but have since fallen out of favour due to their fragility and the availability of various American species.

 In North America and the UK, falcons usually fly only after birds.
-Large falcons are typically trained to fly in the "waiting-on" style, where the falcon climbs and circles above the falconer and/or dog and the quarry is flushed when the falcon is in the desired commanding position.
-Classical game hawking in the UK had a brace of peregrine falcons flown against the red grouse, or merlins in "ringing" flights after skylarks.
+Large falcons are typically trained to fly in the "waiting-on" style, where the falcon climbs and circles above the falconer or dog and the quarry is flushed when the falcon is in the desired commanding position.
+Classical game hawking in the UK had a brace of peregrine falcons flown against red grouse, or merlins in "ringing" flights after skylarks.
 Rooks and crows are classic game for the larger falcons, and the magpie, making up in cunning what it lacks in flying ability, is another common target.
 Short-wings can be flown in both open and wooded country against a variety of bird and small mammal prey.
 Most hunting with large falcons requires large, open tracts where the falcon is afforded opportunity to strike or seize its quarry before it reaches cover.
 Most of Europe practices similar styles of falconry, but with differing degrees of regulation.